Fear and trembling (biblical phrase): Role in American slavery

 In the antebellum United States, Paul's use of "fear and trembling" to describe the proper attitude of slaves towards their masters was debated.
 The phrase was quoted in 1822 by the sentencing judge in the trial of Denmark Vesey to justify the biblical basis of slavery in the United States, while abolitionist theologians variously denied that it referred to enslaved people and argued that its inconsistency with other Christian doctrines indicated Paul's true opposition to slavery.

 In Ephesians 6:5, the author (traditionally identified as Paul the Apostle, though this identification is frequently questioned) encourages slaves (δοῦλοι; douloi) to obey their masters "with fear and trembling", using the phrase to connect their obedience to their masters with their obedience to God.
 (Note: Williamson 2009.
 On the authorship of Ephesians, see Ladd 1993, and Elmer 2015.)
 In his sentencing of ten enslaved men, executed in 1822 on the charge of conspiring with Denmark Vesey, a free black man, to stage a slave revolt in Charleston, South Carolina, the Charleston city recorder Lionel H. Kennedy quoted the verse, adding: "Had you listened with sincerity to such doctrines, you would not have been arrested by an ignominious death".
 The historian Jeremy Schipper has characterised Kennedy's quotation of Ephesians, alongside other biblical passages, as "a reassertion that proslavery laws of the state [were] aligned with the laws of God".

 The passage was frequently debated among abolitionist theologians, as its endorsement of the institution of slavery seemed to imply that abolitionism ran contrary to biblical teaching.
-An argument popular among clergy, known as the "hermeneutics of plain sense", relied upon the translation of douloi as in the King James Bible to assert that Paul's text referred to free servants rather than slaves, an argument dismissed by the prominent biblical Moses Stuart as absurd.
+An argument popular among clergy, known as the "hermeneutics of plain sense", relied upon the translation of douloi as in the King James Bible to assert that Paul's text referred to free servants rather than slaves, an argument dismissed by the prominent biblical scholar Moses Stuart as absurd.
 A later line of argument popular in the 1840s and 1850s rejected biblical literalism, arguing that a literal reading of Paul's instruction would contradict other parts of the New Testament: in particular, that holding slaves to harsh rules would contradict the Golden Rule as expressed by Jesus, (Note: That is, the principle that people should treat others as they would wish to be treated.) while living obediently as a slave would mean breaking Paul's other directions for Christians to marry, have children, and worship God.
 They therefore argued that a literal reading of Ephesians 6:5 must be defective.
 Instead, Evangelical abolitionists, including George B. Cheever, Theodore Dwight Weld and William Hosmer, argued that Paul's stated rules of behaviour for Christian slaves were contradictory, which demonstrated his true, secret opposition to the institution of slavery.